SpaceX rocket delivers next-generation GPS satellite

 FRESNO, Calif.
-(KGPE) — The third of ten new GPS satellites arrived in space Tuesday afternoon on a SpaceX rocket.
+(KSEE) — The third of 10 new GPS satellites arrived in space Tuesday afternoon on a SpaceX rocket.

 Known as GPS III, work on the next-generation location satellites began in 2000.
 Launches are planned through 2023.